MFR6340/theenglishextension.org/open-world-3/unit-3: Haunted Houses.md

 # Open World 3, Unit 3: Haunted houses
 *This post contains links.
 If you make a purchase through these links The English Extension Organization (TEEO) will earn a small commission, at no additional cost to you, which will be used to purchase books for classrooms.*

+Using the famous Oscar Wilde story, The Canterville Ghost as a basis, this unit covers

 ### Title here, by author here

 <img src="imgurlinkhere.png" width="25%" />